Ongoing

 By Contested Histories Initiative

 On September 29, 2005, a statue of three dikgosi (kings) who visited England in 1895 to protestagainst the imminent handover of their lands to the British South Africa Company was unveiledin Botswana’s capital city, Gaborone.
-The three dikgosi are seen as ‘Founders of the Nation’ andthe monument also tells the… Read More
+The three dikgosi are seen as ‘Founders of the Nation’ andthe monument also tells… Read More

 #490